Murder of Ebony Simpson: Abduction and murder

 On 19 August 1992, Simpson disembarked from her school bus.
 Her mother, who usually met her at the bus stop, was busy that day and had arranged for Simpson's older brother to meet her and accompany her home, after his bus reached the bus stop.
 Unfortunately his bus arrived later than usual and Simpson was not there.
-Simpson, not seeing her brother at the bus stop, decided to start walk home as it was only a short distance away.
+Simpson, not seeing her brother at the bus stop, decided to start walking home as it was only a short distance away.
 Simpson thought that she would meet her brother at home.

-Police immediately suspected that Simpson had been kidnapped rather than running away.
-Suspicion fell on a man who was seen working on his car near where Simpson had gotten off the bus.
-Over a hundred people began searching the area for Simpson, including police, firemen, State Emergency Service members, and volunteers.
+Police soon suspected that Ebony had been kidnapped rather than running away.
+Suspicion fell on a man who was seen working on his car near where she had disembarked from the bus.
+Over a hundred people began searching the area for Ebony, including police, firemen, State Emergency Service members, and volunteers.

-Two days later, on 21 August, police found Simpson's body in a dam at a wildlife sanctuary near her home.
-Her hands and feet were still bound.
+Two days later, on the 21st of August, police found Ebony's body in a dam at a wildlife sanctuary near her home.
+Her hands and feet were bound.
 Later that day, 29 year old Andrew Peter Garforth was arrested and confessed to the murder.
 With her house in sight, Garforth had grabbed Simpson, thrown her in the boot of his car and driven off to a remote dam.
 Once there, he bound her with wire, raped her, weighted her schoolbag and threw her into the dam's reservoir, where she drowned.
 According to police, Garforth had participated in the search for Simpson on the day her body was found.